 1.1 The Website as a Central Hub of Truth

 Unlike a social media profile, which is subject to the changing algorithms and policies of a third-party platform, a website is a sovereign digital asset.
-It is the definitive, canonical source for an organization's mission, governance, financial records, and impact reports.
+It serves as the definitive, canonical source for an organization's mission, governance, financial records, and impact reports.
 For a modern NGO, its technical requirements should include:

-• Accessibility: Adherence to WCAG standards to ensure the site is usable by people with disabilities.
+- Accessibility: Adherence to WCAG standards to ensure the site is usable by people with disabilities.

-• Mobile-First Design: Optimization for the primary way users, especially in the Global South, will access the information.
+- Mobile-First Design: Optimization for the primary way users, especially in the Global South, will access the information.

-• Analytics Integration: The technical capability to embed tracking codes for tools like Google Analytics, which is essential for measuring impact and reporting to stakeholders.
+- Analytics Integration: The technical capability to embed tracking codes for tools like Google Analytics, which is essential for measuring impact and reporting to stakeholders.

 1.2 Leveraging In-Kind Corporate Support: The Force Multipliers